-- code (str) The Python source code to cache. - number (int) A number which forms part of the code's name.
-Used for the execution counter.
+- transformed_code (str) The executable Python source code to cache and compile. - number (int) A number which forms part of the code's name.
+Used for the execution counter. - raw_code (str) The raw code before transformation, if None, set to transformed_code.